chitranjali/compServer/README.md

 uses RPyC package for achieving the desired results.
 The aysnc results are stored in sqlite db names results.
+Setup sql tables "results" and serted_res if not exists.

 * Run the server with python server.py on port 18861
   ### Add: